f-a-i-s-a-l/f-a-i-s-a-l/README.md

 - 👋 Hi, I’m Faisal.
 I'm from India
 - 📚 I'm a student
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Open Source Contribution
-- 🌱 I’m currently learning Java, Unity using C#, and Front-end development tools
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Java and Unity projects
+- 💞️ I’m looking to collaborate on Java projects
 - 📫 To reach me, you may contact me through my e-mail 19.faisalahmed.official@gmail.com

 <!---